 Welcome to the RNR Officers’ Club Liverpool

-Welcome to the website of the RNR Officers’ Club Liverpool, affectionately and better known as the ‘Sea Urchins’.
-We formed in 1921, shortly after the end of WW1, and are, therefore, fast approaching our centenary!
-I hope that you find our website interesting and informative.
+It is a privilege and honour to welcome you to the RNR Officers’ Club Liverpool, otherwise known as the ‘Sea Urchins’.
+I hope that you find our web site interesting and informative.

-We have a strong and proactive national membership, currently in the region of 125.
-We are always looking to strengthen our membership and to foster good and reciprocal relations with other like minded naval and nautical organisations.
+We have a strong and proactive membership, both nationally and internationally, in the region of 130 although we are looking to strengthen our numbers.